 The Origin of the Vitarka Mudra

 While the Buddha was still walking the earth and teaching the Dharma, he initially forbid his monks to engage in debates.
 However, as Buddhism developed a large following it began to draw a lot of attention from laymen and intellectuals alike.
 As a result, the Buddha changed his approach and he began to engage in public debates.
-Indeed, the Buddha was a very gifted public speaker.
-As a result, he very effectively defended the Dharma against anyone who challenged him.
+Indeed, the Buddha was a very gifted public speaker and he effectively defended the Dharma against anyone who challenged him.

 Significance of the Vitarka Mudra

 Buddhism gained in acceptance and has become what it is today with over 500 million followers.
-The Vitarka Buddha statue meaning emphasizes the importance of teaching, discussion and intellectual debate.
+The Vitarka Buddha hand symbol meaning emphasizes the importance of teaching, discussion and intellectual debate.
 Certainly, the triumph of light over darkness requires the complete subjugation of ignorance.
 It is an important accomplishment that is integral to Buddhist teachings.
-Therefore, discussion and intellectual debate are important tools that will prevent individuals from turning inwards and possibly blocking out the light of the Buddha’s teachings.
+Therefore, discussion and intellectual debate are important tools that will prevent individuals from turning away from the Buddha’s teachings.

 Reclining Buddha statues are not actually depicting a Buddhist mudra.
 This is in contrast with standing, walking or seated Buddha statues that are always using a mudra.
 Instead, the reclining Buddha is seen lying on his right side.
 Additionally, the reclining Buddha statue uses its right hand to support his head.
 As a result, the flat right hand is placed under the head on a pillow or his hand is propped up on his elbow supporting the head.